kaw393939/webAPI/README.md

 To get started with this project, please have a look at the following:

--   [Local Development Setup](#local-development-setup) - How to run this project locally on your machine
+-   [Local Development Setup](#local-development-setup) - Learn how to run this project locally on your machine
--   [Contributing to Front-End Code](#contributing-to-front-end-code) - How to contribute to front-end code
+-   [Contributing](#contributing-to-front-end-code) - Learn how to contribue to this project

 ## Local Development Setup